altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 mn:M
 }
 {
-`{rough outline:
-    Reference to deal made in interludes 2 with robert glass.
-    Alacira chastises Martha for her actions of waking everyone up. - "You know enough to be dangerous.
-        Do you know why most people are kept ignorant, asleep?
-        So they don't do stupid shit like that.
-        Knowledge itself is dangerous.
-        The powers of creation in the mind of a toddler - that is what you did!
-        You gave everyone a gun glued to their foot - or worse" the dreadnought is attacked
-    Martha does something clever but first order thinking only link to dreadnought wiki page - with a footnote on its destruction

-}`
-~Martha was greeted to a scene of chaos~
+`{TODO:Reference to deal made in interludes 2 with robert glass.}` ~Martha was greeted to a scene of chaos~
 ~Deckhands of all shapes and sizes, and~
 'M::Is that a fish?'
 ~It was, manning a rope at the side of the ship~ "A::Gerald, what happened!"
-~Outside the storm darkened, slowly in patches it was replace with a void~ *Gerald looked around locating the captain's voice through a walkie-talkie on his hip* "G::Come on, she's at the helm"
+~Outside the storm darkened, slowly in patches it was replace with a void~ *Gerald looked around locating the captain's voice through a radio on his hip* "G::Come on, she's at the helm"
-*He pressed the button on the walkie-talkie*
+*He pressed the button on the radio*
 "G::I picked up Miss Crisp, and Flanagan was there" "A::Did he do this?
 The link is breaking."
 ~They reached the entrance to the tower in the center~